Pasta Bolognese Recipe. Cabbage Noodles Variation

 Deconstructed Pasta and Meatballs.
-To parody Mark Twain, Pasta Bolognese is nothing but Sloppy Joe with a college education.
+To parody Mark Twain, Pasta Bolognese and Sloppy Joe are nothing but spaghetti and meatballs with a college education.
 You might just enjoy the dish more often if there are no meatballs to shape and simmer.
 I just served this for dinner to my tribe, and I watched with great pleasure as kids big and small demolished the dish at an alarming rate.
 I suspect the kids were tinkled pink to see their bubbie could get as messy as them!
 I am used to making a racket with pasta sauce: Just take a look at this express Pasta Bolognese I contrived in a flash from leftover hamburgers!

 Play around with the seasonings and the kind of meat, highjack the Italian Pasta Classic and end up, as I just did, with a Moroccan Lamb Pasta.
 Sorry, this Moroccan cook just can’t help it!
 Scroll down, you’ll see how I pull this off.